 SCMAD works with the California Department of Public Health (CDPH) and the University of California Davis to collect and test dead birds within Solano County for arboviruses.
 Dead birds are reported by calling 1 (877) 968-2473 or by reporting them online at http://westnile.ca.gov to the CDPH West Nile Virus and Dead Bird Call Center.
-In 2022, http://westnile.ca.gov to the CDPH West Nile Virus and Dead Bird Call Center.
-In 2022, SCMAD sampled 11 bird species; a total of 40 dead birds were collected, 33 dead birds were tested, and 9 birds tested positive for WNV.
+In 2023, SCMAD sampled 11 bird species; a total of 49 dead birds were reported, 42 dead birds were tested, and 18 birds tested positive for WNV.